cobalthq/cobalt-product-public-docs/content/en/Getting started/sign-in.md

 {{% browser-verification-intro %}}

 {{< alert title="Tip" color="primary" >}}
-If you see the **Verify It's You** message upon signing in, follow the steps described in [We Don't Recognize Your Browser](/platform-deep-dive/cobalt-account/account-recovery/#we-dont-recognize-your-browser).
+If you see the **Verify Your Browser** message upon signing in, follow the steps described in [We Don't Recognize Your Browser](/platform-deep-dive/cobalt-account/account-recovery/#we-dont-recognize-your-browser).
 {{< /alert >}}